woocommerce/woocommerce/readme.txt

 == Description ==

 Transform your WordPress website into a thorough-bred online eCommerce store.
 Delivering enterprise-level quality and features whilst backed by a name you can trust.
-Say hello to WooCommerce.
+Say hello to the WooCommerce eCommerce plugin.

-WooCommerce is built by the experienced folk at WooThemes who also offer premium eCommerce themes and extensions to further enhance your shopfront.
+WooCommerce is built by the experienced folk at WooThemes who also offer premium [eCommerce themes](http://www.woothemes.com/themes/woocommerce-themes/ "eCommerce themes from WooThemes") and [extensions](http://www.woothemes.com/extensions/woocommerce-extensions/ "eCommerce extensions for WooCommerce from WooThemes") to further enhance your shopfront.

 [vimeo http://vimeo.com/29198966]